koushikahmed17/Real-time-order-management/postman/README.md

 - For Bearer token authentication, use the Authorization header with the `{{access_token}}` variable
 - Make sure your server is running before making requests
 - Login responses now return only `accessToken` and `refreshToken` (no user data)

+### Payment Testing

+**Stripe:**
+- Use Stripe test cards (e.g., `4242 4242 4242 4242`) for testing
+- Use Stripe CLI to forward webhooks: `stripe listen --forward-to localhost:3000/api/webhooks/stripe`
+- The webhook will automatically update order status when payment succeeds

+**PayPal:**
+- Use PayPal sandbox accounts for testing
+- Configure webhooks in PayPal Developer Dashboard
+- The webhook will automatically update order status when payment completes

+### Webhook Testing

+⚠️ **Note**: Webhook endpoints require proper signature verification.
+For local testing:

+- **Stripe**: Use Stripe CLI (`stripe listen --forward-to localhost:3000/api/webhooks/stripe`)
+- **PayPal**: Use PayPal Developer Dashboard webhook simulator or ngrok for local testing

+The webhook requests in the collection are examples and may not work without proper signatures.
+Use the tools mentioned above for actual testing.

 ## Customization